swedenconnect/technical-framework/OpenID Connect Claims and Scopes Specification.md

 <a name="iso3166-3"></a>
 **\[ISO3166-3\]**
 > [ISO, "ISO 3166-3:2020.
 Codes for the representation of names of countries and their subdivisions -- Part 3: Code for formerly used names of countries", 2020](https://www.iso.org/standard/72482.html).

+<a name="changes-between-versions"></a>
+## 5. Changes between versions

+This is the first version of this specification.

 <a name="conversion-of-eidas-attributes"></a>
 ## Appendix A: Conversion of eIDAS Attributes